-How to Get A Visitors’ Licenses (Out of Florida State)
+How to Get A Visitor’s License (Out of Florida State)

 Who needs licenses and permits when visiting Florida?

-All anglers aged 16 and above need to have Florida licenses and permits before they go fishing.
+All anglers aged 16 and above must have Florida licenses and permits before fishing.
 This is because permits or licenses from other states are not valid in Florida.
 You have to apply to get one from the state itself.
 The law applies to residents and visitors alike, so make sure you have the correct license before you head to fish in Florida.

 Fishing License Renewal

 Unlike some states, annual fishing licenses in Florida are valid for 12 months from the date they were issued.
 You’ll always know whether you’re still covered, as the expiration date will be printed on the license itself.
 Once it expires, you can renew your fishing license at any official retailer.
 If your fishing license is lost or stolen, you can purchase a replacement for $2.